Angelinamurdock/belly-button-challenge/README.md

 **app.js:**
 - Implements a bar chart to visualize data of the top 10 bacteria cultures found in each test subject.
 - Implements a bubble chart for visualizing data of the number of bacteria cultures per sample by OTU ID.
-- Loop through metadata to get the demographic info for each imdividual and populates it into a panel.
+- Loop through metadata to get the demographic info for each individual and populates it into a panel.

 **index.html:** The main HTML file that connects all components of the app.